Maikuolan/Common/_docs/NumberFormatter.md

 1,00,00,00,00,00,00,000
 ```

-#### DecimalSeparator member.
+#### DecimalSeparator property.

 ```PHP
 public $DecimalSeparator = '.';
 ```

-The DecimalSeparator member tells the number formatter which character to use to separate whole numbers from fractions (e.g., the period in `1,234.56`).
+The DecimalSeparator property tells the number formatter which character to use to separate whole numbers from fractions (e.g., the period in `1,234.56`).

 Example usage: